-We recorded a provision for credit losses of \$110,000 in 2021 versus \$162,000 in 2020.
-The decrease is primarily due to continued positive trends in multi-family vacancy factors and unemployment and excellent credit quality of our loan portfolio despite negative effects presented by the unprecedented pandemic over the past 21 months.
-There were no loan charge-offs in 2021 or 2020.
+We recorded a provision for credit losses of \$27,000 in 2022 versus \$110,000 in 2021.
+The decrease is primarily due to continued positive trends in multi-family vacancy factors and unemployment and excellent credit quality of our loan portfolio despite negative effects presented by the unprecedented pandemic and the possibility of a recession.
+There were no loan charge-offs in 2022 or 2021.